 And those free flights home didn’t hurt either!

-Check out all of Ellen’s credit card tips here.
+Check out our list of the best rewards credit cards here.